 There’s no shortage of degree options for students at the Topeka campus.
-Students can enroll in any of Rasmussen College’s suite of online programs while using the campus space as a “home base” complete with support services.
+Students can enroll in any of Rasmussen University’s suite of online programs while using the campus space as a “home base” complete with support services.
 Additionally, the Topeka campus is equipped with lab space and equipment especially suited for healthcare-related programs that are taught in person.

 Here are the on-campus Nursing programs you may choose to pursue at the Topeka campus:

 - Professional Nursing (ADN): The Rasmussen University Professional Nursing Associate’s degree program in Kansas City/Overland Park (with an off-campus instructional site in Topeka), Kansas, is accredited by the Accreditation Commission for Education in Nursing (ACEN).1